 The world record brown trout caught on a rod and reel caught brown trout belongs to New Zealand fisher Otwin Kandolf.
 The International Game Fish Association’s (IGFA) record book now lists his 42-pound, 1-ounce juggernaut as the biggest ever specimen – a world record trout.

-Here at Fly Fisher Pro, we have a number of fly fishing accessories to help you learn how to fish for trout.
 We have a number of fly fishing tips at our homepage so make sure to check them out.
 As always if you have any questions, leave them in the box below.

 Where was the biggest trout caught?